alexislours/crcpedia/tables/NpcEquipRule.md

 **Hashed string**: GlassesPurposeLimit u8

-**Notes**: Limits glasses to within the PurposeTag during this EquipRule?
+**Notes**: Limits glasses to within the PurposeTag during this EquipRule.

 **Versions**: